 * the turnaround time is for library prep assay time (DNA to finished library).

 Targeted cancer panels focus on a select set of genes or gene regions that have known associations with cancer.
-The deep coverage offered by targeted resequencing studies enables high sensitivity for rare variant calling in all sample types, including formalin-fixed, paraffin-embedded (FFPE) tissue.
-Learn more about targeted cancer sequencing.
+The deep coverage offered by targeted resequencing studies enables high sensitivity for rare variant calling.
+Learn more about targeted cancer panels.